Coronavirus: respiratory medicine services update

 Please consider this before making any referral as our capacity to see new patients is very limited.

-For any training issues or technical assistance with e-RS or Smartcards, please contact your local Commissioning Support Unit facilitators or Registration Authority Helpdesk.
+For any training issues or technical assistance with e-RS or smartcards, please contact your local commissioning support unit (CSU) or registration authority helpdesk.